gatling/gatling/src/sphinx/quickstart.rst

 After configuring the recorder, all you have to do is to start it and configure your browser to use Gatling Recorder's proxy.

 .. note::
-  For more information regarding Recorder and browser configuration, please check out `Recorder reference page <http/recorder.html>`_.
+  For more information regarding Recorder and browser configuration, please check out :ref:`Recorder reference page <recorder>`.

 Recording the scenario
 ----------------------